nphyx/jsvolume/Readme.md

 Vector Compatibility
 --------------------
-JSVolume is compatible with 3-dimensional vectors and coordinates that behave like arrays of [x,y,z], but floating point vectors will be coerced to integer vectors.
+JSVolume is compatible with 3-dimensional vectors and coordinates that behave like arrays of [x,y,z], but floating point vectors will be coerced to integer vectors. (note: this is not currently 100% true, but it will be soon so treat it that way).

 Internal Array Types
 --------------------